 If you’re interested in taking part in this study or want to know more about the study, please get in touch with [email protected]

-For more information, click here: participant_information_sheet_fgd_v0.1.pdf.
+For more information, click here to download a PDF.

 The PREFER project has received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement No 115966.
 This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme and EFPIA.